Want to create interactive content? It’s easy in Genially!

 Communications and Marketing

-SPE provides all sections with a complimentary broadcast email service, so you can communicate with your members via email.
+By request, SPE provides sections with a complimentary broadcast email service, so you can communicate with your members via email.
 This system includes reporting on the success of your email and ensures compliance with all privacy laws.
 When using the account, you agree to abide by the email policy: All communications referencing SPE must be sent through SPE’s email tool, Informz.
 Sections are not to maintain lists of member or non-member email addresses.
 SPE reserves the right to revoke access to this tool at any time.
-If you do not see templates, your account has not been active.
-Please contact sections@spe.org, and we will set up your templates.
+Contact sections@spe.org to request an account.

 Log in using your SPE.org credentials